 Halef – The Round The World Guys

 Between the warm sunshine, beautiful Victorian architecture, and a plethora of soul food, you’ll find that Savannah, Georgia has the right recipe for a charming city break in the United States.
 Whether you choose to dine alfresco in one of the historic 24 town squares or wait in line for some of Mrs. Wilkes fried chicken, you won’t go hungry in this town.

 Be sure to break in your sneakers, because after enjoying all that southern style cooking, you want to do some sightseeing on foot.
 There are so many things to do in Savannah including a variety of walking tours that include a focus on architecture, history, highlights from the famous ‘Midnight in the Garden of Good and Evil’.
 If you are looking for a bit of a thrill, try out one of the many Ghost Tours after dark.
-Whether you are a foodie, history buff, or adventure seeker, be sure to soak in all the southern charm Savannah, Georgia has to offer.
+Whether you are a foodie, history buff, or adventure seeker, be sure to soak in all the southern charm and romance Savannah, Georgia has to offer.

 Jeanne Harran – Pure Wander